markmircea/news-aggregator/README.md

 │   │       # Defines fillable fields and relationships
 │   │
 │   ├── Providers/
+│   │       |
+│   │       ├── NewsServiceProvider.php
+│   │       | # Creates a singleton instance of NewsServiceCollection to ensure we have only one instance of the collection throughout the application
+│   │       |
+│   │       |
-│   │   └── AppServiceProvider.php
+|   |       └── AppServiceProvider.php
-│   │       # Registers news services in the Laravel container │   │       # Configures service dependencies
+│   │       # Registers news services in the Laravel container Injects dependencies: NewsServiceCollection (managed by NewsServiceProvider) CacheService (registered above)
 │   │
+│   │
+│   │
+│   │
 │   └── Services/
 │       ├── News/
 │       │   ├── NewsServiceInterface.php
 │       │   │   # Interface that defines how news services should work
+│       │   │
+│       │   ├── NewsServiceCollection.php
+│       │   │   # Used by the ArticleAggregationService to iterate through all news services │       │   ├── BaseNewsService.php
+│       │   │   # Abstract for news services
 │       │   │
 │       │   ├── GuardianService.php
 │       │   │   # Fetches articles from The Guardian API